 Yes.
 The Capital Area MPO Congestion Management Process (CMP) document was adopted by the Capital Area MPO Transportation Advisory Committee on June 16, 2010.
 The Capital Area MPO Congestion Management Process is an integral component of the Capital Area MPO 2045.
 The CMP was under development at the time the FY 2011-2017 TIP.
 The CMP is more of an ongoing process than a document and is therefore not conducted according to a set schedule.
 The recommendations from the CMP process are incorporated in the MTP, TIP and UPWP as appropriate.
 Congestion management is part of the overall regional planning process.
 The CMP is a key element of the Capital Area MPO's MTP.
 Its recommended studies and implementation efforts need to be included in the MPO's UPWP.
 A Wake County Transit Plan subcommittee composed of representatives from Wake County, municipalities, local transit systems, the Regional Transportation Alliance, and Capital Area MPO staff works in concert with the CMP Stakeholders Group to address CMP strategies through transit planning.
 The CMP provided input to the Triangle ITS Study, RED Lane Study and the FY 19 Commuter Corridors Study.
-The Western Wake Signal System in this UPWP will include recommendations for implementing CMP strategies, and will build upon the operationalization of those recommendations.
-The Federal Certification Review in 2021 has indicated that the MPO should increase priority on this work, which is outlined in this UPWP.
+The Western Wake Signal System in the FY 21 UPWP included recommendations for implementing CMP strategies, and will build upon the operationalization of those recommendations.
+The Federal Certification Review in 2021 has indicated that the MPO should increase priority on this work, which is outlined in this UPWP and was begun under the FY 23 UPWP.